Chromodoris africana

 Chromodoris africana, or four-coloured nudibranch, is a species of colourful sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Chromodorididae.

 Distribution

 This species is known from the Red Sea and the western Indian Ocean to the southern KwaZulu-Natal coast of South Africa.
-It is found down to 30m.
+It is found down to depths of 30m.

-It's also been found in Pacific at Philippines.

 Description

 This species may grow to 75mm in total length.
 It is a smooth-bodied nudibranch, with a black ground colour, two white lines running down the notum, which has a white rim, and an orange margin.
 The gills and rhinophores are yellow to orange.

 Ecology

 C. africana feeds on sponges.
 It is known to eat a species of the sponge genus Negombata.